dezeroku/gpu_passthrough/README.md

 - `iommu_groups` (copied over from Arch Wiki) for listing IOMMU groups
 - `setup` for getting the required ISOs and setting up the VM
 - `start` for automation of the binding, isolating, VM startup, etc.
+- `isolate_gpu` small scriptlet for binding GPU to `vfio-pci` driver
+- `unisolate_gpu` small scriptlet for binding GPU to its defined driver

 ## Host configuration